euwbah/musescore-xen-tuner/README.md

 ```

-The declarations need to be in order.
+The declarations are to be done in the above specified order.
 Apart from the reference note and nominals, all the other declarations are optional:

 1. Reference note
 2. Nominals
 3. Accidental chains
-4. Ligatures
-5. Auxiliary operations
-6. Secondary accidentals & text representations
+4. Ligatures, Auxiliary operations, secondary accidentals

 ### Full example